Avotexs/chat_bot_with_react_gemini/README.md

 ### `npm start`

-`npm run start:backend`   to start the backend that get the API from gemini.
+`npm run start:backend`   to start the backend that get answers from gemini.

 `npm run start:frontend`  to start the chat-bot interface.